Doi Murgi is a gently spiced Bengali chicken curry made with sweetened curd, called Mishti Doi, and a blend of carefully chosen spices.

 - It will take around 15-20 minutes to soften the chicken.

-- Check the chcken in between to see whether the chicken is done or not.
+- Check the chicken in between to see whether the chicken is done or not.

 - Once the chicken is cooked completely, sprinkle a little red chili powder and turmeric powder over the chicken pieces as shown in the picture.
-This step is optional but gives added color to the chicken chunks.
+This step is optional, but it gives added color to the chicken chunks.

 - Keep cooking without covering the pan for 5 minutes.

-- Add Bengali Garam Masala and one Tsp. of Mustard Oil and mix lightly to finish the dish.
+- Add Bengali Garam Masala and one teaspoon of Mustard Oil and mix lightly to finish the dish.

 Notes